Bárbara Vélez: Biography

-She was born on 18 June 1994, in the neighborhood of Quilmes, in Buenos Aires.
+She was born in the neighborhood of Quilmes, in Buenos Aires.
 She is the daughter of Alejandro Pucheta and the vedette Nazarena Vélez.
 She has two younger brothers on her mother's side, Gonzalo and Thiago.

 Career

-Vélez debuted at the age of 17 working for clothing brands, in the summer of 2011, for one of the works by Gerardo Sofovich and René Bertrand, Flor de pito, playing Lola Minicicci.In 2012, she plays the character of a "fan" in Pedro Afonso's theatrical comedy Bachelorette Party.
+Vélez debuted at the age of 17 working for clothing brands, in the summer of 2011, for one of the works by Gerardo Sofovich and René Bertrand, Flor de pito, playing Lola Minicicci.

+In 2012, she plays the character of a "fan" in Pedro Afonso's theatrical comedy Bachelorette Party.

 She made her television debut in 2013 in the soap opera Los Grimaldi: una familia de locos, produced by her mother Nazarena Vélez and broadcast by elnueve, she also participated in the plays of this soap opera.
 She was one of the co-stars of the comedy play Family of Women, along with the actresses Luisa Kuliok, Haydée Padilla, Gladys Florimonte, Luisa Albinoni, Dalma Maradona and Ernestina Pais, among others.